We hope you enjoy reading this article.

 The great news is that you don‘t need to code up theorems such as the Bayes Rule when you create AI software, the heavy lifting is now being done for you by the likes of Microsoft and IBM!

-You can create an account on Microsoft Azure and using graphical user interfaces leverage artificial intelligence APIs that get exposed as REST endpoints.
+You can create an account on Microsoft Azure and using a graphical user interface leverage artificial intelligence APIs that get exposed as REST endpoints.
 You simply pass in the parameters and the APIs return JSON with your results.

-For example, Azure offers a Topic Detection API.
+For example, a cloud computing service provider, Azure offers a Topic Detection API.
 This returns the detected topics for a list of submitted text records.
 A topic is identified with a key phrase, which can be one or more related words.

 This is ideal for mining short, human-written text such as reviews and user feedback.
 Introducing an API like this into your stack could help your business gain actionable insights from existing datasets.